luchaoqi/courses/CMU_15213/L2_bomblab/README.md

    0x000000000040102e <+34>:    cmpl   $0xe,0x8(%rsp)
    0x0000000000401033 <+39>:    jbe    0x40103a <phase_4+46>
 (gdb) x/d $rsp+0x8
-0x7fffffffe548: 14
+0x7fffffffe548: 10
 ```
-first number should be less than or equal to `0xe=14`
+the first number should be less than or equal to `0xe=14`

 ```
    0x0000000000401048 <+60>:    callq  0x400fce <func4>